4nd3r/request-logger/README.md

 # requests-logger

-The purpose of this tool is to log requests made by website and divide them info first and third party URLs, hosts and domains.
-Main motivation to build this tool was necessity for data which I can feed into [adblock-simulator](https://github.com/4nd3r/adblock-simulator) to evaluate effectiveness of adblock filters and hosts files.
+The purpose of this tool is to log requests made by the website and divide them info first and third party URLs, hosts and domains.
+The main motivation to build this tool was the necessity for data which I could feed into an [adblock-simulator](https://github.com/4nd3r/adblock-simulator) to evaluate the effectiveness of adblock filters and the host blocking files.

 I consider this tool feature complete, but not bug free.
 PRs are welcome.